Omnicell, Inc. (OMCL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2001 Initial Public Offering (IPO) on NASDAQ Raised capital (approximately $75 million) enabling significant expansion and acquisition strategies.
+2001 Initial Public Offering (IPO) on NASDAQ.
+Raised approximately $75 million, enabling aggressive expansion and acquisition strategy.

-2012 Acquisition of MTS Medication Technologies Expanded reach into the non-acute care sector for approximately $156 million, diversifying beyond traditional hospital settings.
+2012 Acquisition of MTS Medication Technologies.
+Expanded the company's reach into the non-acute care sector for around $156 million.

-2015 Acquisition of Aesynt A major strategic move (approx. $275 million) significantly increasing market share and adding key IV automation solutions.
+2015 Acquisition of Aesynt.
+A major strategic move for approximately $275 million, significantly boosting market share and adding IV automation solutions.

-2020 Launch of Omnicell One™ Introduced a cloud-based predictive intelligence platform, signaling a shift towards SaaS and data analytics.
+2020 Launch of Omnicell One™.
+Introduced the cloud-based predictive intelligence platform, marking the shift toward a Software-as-a-Service (SaaS) and data analytics model.

-2021 Acquisition of FDS Amplicare Further strengthened the SaaS portfolio and capabilities in the retail pharmacy space for $177 million.
+2021 Acquisition of FDS Amplicare.
+Further strengthened the SaaS portfolio, specifically in retail pharmacy and patient engagement, for $177 million.

 Omnicell, Inc.'s Transformative Moments